retgoat/ruby-sdk/usage.md

  => nil
 ```

-При любом удалении ресурса сервер возвращает заголовок 204: no content
+Empty response "204: no content" will be returned

-# Получение rates
+# Rates

 ```ruby
 #request